issacchan26/mesh-processing/README.md

 ## Usage
 Create the corresponding folder before you run the script. \
 For example, in [mesh simplification](./mesh_reduce.py), you need to create two folders: "mesh_data" and "output_mesh" \
-Make sure the directories as below:
+Make sure the directories are created as below:

 ```bash
 ├── mesh_data